jazzyfresh/koan-lang/README.md

 * No "truthy" or "falsy", ie no other symbols have boolean value.

 ###Arrays
-Are delimited by the familiar square brackets and use
+Are delimited by the familiar square brackets and use integers or Ranges as indices

     a := [1,2,3,4]
     a[0]       c: 1